UMC-Utrecht-RWE/RWEBRIDGE-CHECKER/README.md

 #Install RWEBRIDGE-CHECKER by typing this on R console
 devtools::install("path_to_the_directory_of_the_package", dependencies = TRUE)
 ```
-If it asks about updating the packages that are available in your system, I usually skip it and hope that I won't break anything.
-So far it worked, but please check it.
+If it asks about updating the packages that are available in your system, you can skip it and hope that it won't break anything.
+So far it works like this, but please check it.

 **Option 2.** Building from source (not recommended, but if you really have to, then it is in the following way):